 If you have it, take a look at your vehicle’s title for the names listed on the back where you sign to transfer ownership.
 For example: let’s say your name is Jane and your co-borrower’s name is Joe.
 You’re likely to see either:

 - “Jane and Joe”

 If you see "and/or" or the connector "or", this typically means only one person needs to be present for the sale of the car.
 But if you see "and" this means both of you need to be present to transfer ownership – this is usually the case with joint ownership.

 In all three cases, you still need the permission of the co-borrower to sell the vehicle even if they don’t have to be physically present to sign the title.
 If you sell it without the co-borrowers consent, it may be considered a crime because it’s their property, too.
 Moving forward, discuss the sale with your co-borrower to avoid potential legal trouble.

-Many borrowers ask for help to get the car they need.
-If you need more income on your loan application to meet requirements, asking a spouse or life partner to chip in can do the trick.
+Many borrowers ask for help to get the cars they need.
+If you need more income on your loan application to meet requirements, asking a spouse or life partner to chip in and be a co-borrower can do the trick.
 If you have a lower credit score, then a cosigner with good credit could help you meet credit score requirements.